ddev/ddev/docs/content/users/usage/commands.md

 ## `import-files`

 Pull the uploaded files directory of an existing project to the default public upload directory of your project.
-More usage information and a description of the Tar or Zip archive is in the [usage section](../usage/cli.md#ddev-import-files).
+More usage information and a description of the Tar or ZIP archive is in the [usage section](../usage/cli.md#ddev-import-files).

 Flags: